6 Minute Read

 Acoustic ceiling panels with Class A absorption:

-Best for: Offices, meeting rooms, classrooms, residential spaces, corridors and circulation areas.
+Best for: Offices, meeting rooms, classrooms, residential spaces and circulation areas.

 Acoustic wall panels with Class B absorption: